temporalio/documentation/docs/cloud/tcld/account/metrics/enable.md

 :::info

-The CA certificate for the metrics endpoint _must_ be configured before the endpoint can be enabled.
+The end-entity for the metrics endpoint _must_ be configured before the endpoint can be enabled.
 See the [`tcld account metrics accepted-client-ca`](/cloud/tcld/account/metrics/accepted-client-ca) commands.

 :::